-On March 23, 2022, (the "Hayfin Closing Date") we and all of our subsidiaries entered into a Credit and Guaranty Agreement (the "Hayfin Credit Agreement") with Hayfin Services LLP ("Hayfin").
-The Hayfin Credit Agreement, as amended, provides for a senior secured term loan facility in a principal amount of up to \$175.0 million (the "Hayfin Credit Facility"), composed of (i) a term loan made on the Hayfin Closing Date in the principal amount of \$150.0 million (the "Hayfin Closing Date Loan"), and (ii) a delayed draw term loan in the principal amount of \$25.0 million (the "Hayfin Delayed Draw Loan" and, together with the Hayfin Closing Date Loan, the "Hayfin Loans").
-Pursuant to an amendment to the Hayfin Credit Agreement dated March 22, 2023, the obligation of the lenders to make the Hayfin Delayed Draw Loan is subject to the satisfaction of certain conditions, including, but not limited to, our meeting certain 12-month revenue targets as set forth in the Hayfin Credit Agreement which have been met.
-The Hayfin Credit Facility has a maturity date of March 23, 2027 (the "Hayfin Maturity Date"), subject to acceleration pursuant to the Hayfin Credit Agreement, including upon an Event of Default (as defined in the Hayfin Credit Agreement).
+On March 23, 2022 (the "Hayfin Closing Date"), we and all of our subsidiaries entered into the Hayfin Credit Agreement with Hayfin.
+The Hayfin Credit Agreement, as amended, provided for a senior secured term loan facility in a principal amount of up to \$175.0 million (the "Hayfin Credit Facility"), composed of (i) a term loan made on the Hayfin Closing Date in the principal amount of \$150.0 million (the "Hayfin Closing Date Loan"), and (ii) a delayed draw term loan in the principal amount of \$25.0 million (the "Hayfin Delayed Draw Loan" and, together with the Hayfin Closing Date Loan, the "Hayfin Delayed Draw Loan was not drawn prior to the Hayfin Closing Date.
+The Hayfin Credit Facility had a maturity date of March 23, 2027 (the "Hayfin Maturity Date"), subject to acceleration pursuant to the Hayfin Credit Agreement, including upon an Event of Default (as defined in the Hayfin Credit Agreement).

 On the Hayfin Closing Date, we used \$100.0 million of the Hayfin Closing Date Loan to terminate and pay in full all of the outstanding obligations under our previous senior credit facility with Perceptive (see Note 7 to the Consolidated Financial Statements).
 We also used \$2.0 million of the Hayfin Closing Date Loan proceeds to pay a redemption premium to Perceptive and used approximately \$1.0 million of the Hayfin Closing Date Loan proceeds to pay certain fees and expenses incurred in connection with this transaction.
 In addition, a \$1.8 million upfront fee payable to Hayfin was paid "in kind" and was added to the outstanding principal balance in accordance with the terms of the Hayfin Credit Agreement.
-The remainder of the proceeds received or to be received from the Hayfin Loans will be used for working capital and other general corporate purposes.